roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

  "I got fucked sweetie, I got fucked real good."

  Nothing (extra-marital) has happened since that party.
 Is this enough for you to work with to do a story?
-Report_Story #1